githubsands/liquidity-engine/README.md

 (2) Reduce dynamic memory allocations

-(3) Possibly run ask and bid reader threads to in their own threads rather then having both readers run on the same core (a threadpool also would be another lower dev cost solution here)
+(3) Possibly run ask and bid reader threads in their own threads rather then having both readers run on the same core (a threadpool also would be another lower dev cost solution here)

-(4) Use a decimals or another solutiuon over floats for quantities.
+(4) Use a decimals or another solution over floats for quantities.

-(5) Use a decimals or another solutiuon over floats for price levels.
+(5) Use a decimals or another solution over floats for price levels.

 (6) Possibly more performant atomic memory ordering

+### Testing

+#### 1. Depth Generator

+Generates depths in many different sequences.

+#### 2. Exchange Stubs

+Provides both HTTP and websocket endpoints for depths.
+Leverages depth generator.

+#### 3. Exchange Server

+Dockerized exchange stub for full integration testing.

 ### Quote GRPC Server